anonymous-submitter0104/iclr-submission/ocr-pipeline/README.md

 ---

 ## Step 4: Validation & Consistency Checking
+_Such efforts are especially needed, when dealing with extremely low-resource language related corpus_

 ### 4.1 Reconstruction with hOCR + Style Transfer